MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/index.md

 Semantic Kernel and .net provides an abstraction for interacting with Vector Stores and a list of out-of-the-box connectors that implement these abstractions.
 Features include creating, listing and deleting collections of records, and uploading, retrieving and deleting records.
 The abstraction makes it easy to experiment with a free or locally hosted Vector Store and then switch to a service when needing to scale up.

+## Retrieval Augmented Generation (RAG) with Vector Stores

+The vector store abstractions are a low level api for adding and retrieving data from vector stores.
+Semantic Kernel has built-in support for using any one of the Vector Store implementations for RAG.
+This is achieved by wrapping `IVectorizedSearch<TRecord>` and exposing it as a Text Search implementation.

+> [!TIP]
+> To learn more about how to use vector stores for RAG see [How to use Vector Stores with Semantic Kernel Text Search](../text-search/text-search-vector-stores.md).
+> [!TIP]
+> To learn more about text search see [What is Semantic Kernel Text Search?](../text-search/index.md)

 ::: zone pivot="programming-language-csharp"

 ## The Vector Store Abstraction